pkic/pkic.org/content/blog/2019/2019-06-26-what-are-subordinate-cas-and-why-would-you-want-your-own.md

 Before we get into intermediate / subordinate CAs, it’s probably helpful to do a little refresher on CA hierarchies in general.
 As we know, CAs are entities that issue digital certificates, but what might be less known is that a CA is actually made up a series of CAs.
 This CA hierarchy creates a chain of trust that all end entity certificates rely upon.

-<figure id="attachment_1917" aria-describedby="caption-attachment-1917" style="width: 1226px" class="wp-caption aligncenter">{{< figure src="/uploads/2019/06/subordinate-cas-1.png" >}}<figcaption id="caption-attachment-1917" class="wp-caption-text">Example CA hierarchies</figcaption></figure>
+{{< figure src="/uploads/2019/06/subordinate-cas-1.png" title="Example CA hierarchies" >}}

 The number of tiers between the root and the end entity certificates and overall complexity of the hierarchy can vary greatly depending on the environment.
 For example, some organizations in the IoT and industrial internet space that are building device identity certificates into their manufacturing processes have implemented custom hierarchies involving cross-trust, separate subordinate CAs for each component in the supply chain, location-specific CAs and more.
 No matter how complex the overall hierarchy though, they are still made up of three main components:

   * **Root CA** – The root CA is the highest level of the hierarchy and serves as the trust anchor.
 In order for an end entity certificate to be trusted, the root CA it chains up to must be embedded in the operating system, browser, device, or whatever is validating the certificate.
 Root CAs are heavily secured and kept offline (more on this below).
   * **Subordinate CAs** – These live between the root and end entity certificates and their main purpose is to define and authorize the types of certificates that can be requested from the root CA. For example, on public hierarchies, you must separate SSL and S/MIME Subordinate CAs.
 Another common scenario is separate Subordinates for different locations or you might have one for certificates with ECC keys and one for RSA keys.
     **_Note_**_: That there may be one or more subordinate CAs between a root CA and end entity certificates.
-Subordinates that live between the root CA and another subordinate are sometimes called intermediate CAs (see right-most branch in the diagram above)._</li>
+Subordinates that live between the root CA and another subordinate are sometimes called intermediate CAs (see right-most branch in the diagram above)._

       * **End entity certificates** – These are the certificates installed on servers, machines, cryptographic hardware and devices (e.g. SSL/TLS issued to servers, code signing, client certificates issued to individuals for email encryption, digital signing, authentication).
         Each entity is signed by the one above it in the hierarchy to create the chain of trust I mentioned before.
 The root CA is self-signed and signs all subordinate CAs immediately below it.
-These in turn sign the entities below them, either additional subordinate CAs or the ultimate end entity certificates.</li> </ul>
+These in turn sign the entities below them, either additional subordinate CAs or the ultimate end entity certificates.

         You can actually view this hierarchy in action by viewing the details of any certificate.
 For example, if you go to a website that uses SSL/TLS (look for the HTTPS at the beginning of the address bar) and look at the certificate, you can find the certificate path.
 In the example below, you can see: